 Innovate or die.
 The adage made famous by Peter Drucker is clear.
 Short and to the point, we understand that innovation is imperative for success.
-For us at Balfour Beatty, it means we continuously seek better ways of doing things in order to deliver maximum value for our clients and teams.
-In fact, our vision has long been “to differentiate ourselves so significantly that we change the industry.”
+For us at Balfour Beatty, it means we continuously seek better ways of doing things to deliver maximum value for our clients and teams.
+Our vision has long been “to differentiate ourselves so significantly that we change the industry.”
 That vision reeks of innovation!

-As part of this dynamic, there are pitfalls that must be avoided in order to maximize the impact of new ideas.
+As part of this dynamic, some pitfalls must be avoided to maximize the impact of new ideas.
 For example, some believe that what has gotten us to this point is good enough to carry us forward into the future.
 This trap is triggered when people focus only on the ROI of a new idea rather than simply trying or piloting new ideas.
-In fact, an over-emphasis on short term returns is the number one killer of creative thinking, entrepreneurial spirit and innovation.
+An over-emphasis on short-term returns is the number one killer of creative thinking, entrepreneurial spirit, and innovation.

-When companies become too focused on first trying to measure the financial return on their investments into innovation, they dramatically diminish or even kill their ability to differentiate, stay competitive, tap new markets and maximize long-term growth opportunities for the future.
+When companies become too focused on first trying to measure the financial return on their investments in innovation, they dramatically diminish or even kill their ability to differentiate, stay competitive, tap new markets, and maximize long-term growth opportunities for the future.

 The most successful companies know they can never become complacent when it comes to investing in new ideas and stoking the fires of innovation in their people.
 They know if they become complacent, the competition and new upstarts will continue pushing forward new ideas to disrupt the status quo, and will gradually take more and more of their market share.
 Particularly in a service business like ours, clients rightly expect that our service improves and creates unique value every year.